hidd3n-dev/mc-script/README.md

 # Minecraft Script

+> will add a promotional gif once I rework the color scheme, have got a pretty good concept in the works

+## About
 A Sublime Text package providing syntax highlighting to `.mcfunction` files used in Minecraft data packs development.

 Also works with `.mcs` and `.mcf` file extensions for convenience sake.